 The range of offerings to members continues to be refined to ensure that members and their guests always receive an excellent experience and revel in the unique sense of community that Home House creates.
-Work has commenced on a digital transformation project to enhance the member journey and to continue to delight our thriving community.

-Principal risks and uncertainties
+Principal risks & uncertainties

-There are a number of risks that could harm the profitability of the business and the management team take active measures to ensure these risks are understood and minimised.
+There are a number of economic, political, regulatory and hospitality sector specific risks that could harm the profitability of the company and the management team take active measures to ensure these risks are understood and minimised.
 A business continuity plan is in place and documented.
-The key risk faced by the company is the ongoing Covid-19 pandemic.
-The management team have, and continue to, work closely with all stakeholders to manage the risks associated with the Covid-19 pandemic.